March 25, 2020

 To manage the health and safety of an increasingly connected public, governments around the world need IoT devices that offer simple, reliable smartphone pairing while remaining both cost-effective and energy-efficient.
 Beyond pandemic management, new IoT devices can be used to respond to health and safety needs more broadly.
 Cellular networks connect us globally, and wearable devices that leverage these networks will slot seamlessly into a variety of environmental and energy management contexts (among others).

 As the market for wearable devices continues to expand, the number of IoT developers and manufacturers is likely to climb, as well.
 In this rapidly growing, increasingly competitive market, selecting the right SoC solutions will make all the difference.
-Telink offers SoC solutions with multiprotocol and BLE connectivity, facilitating a wide range of IoT use cases related to real-time positioning, remote control, human-centric lighting, and more.
+Telink offers SoC solutions with multiprotocol and Bluetooth LE connectivity, facilitating a wide range of IoT use cases related to real-time positioning, remote control, human-centric lighting, and more.
 Telink also offers comprehensive developer support for companies creating IoT devices of any kind.

 Learn more about Telink’s TLSR825x and TLSR827x series.